- Homebegin

 Opening Night Cheese Tasting

 “Eureka!
 There’s gold in them thar hills.”
 That was the cry of the 49ers who came to California in the 1800s looking to score a fortune in the gold rush.
-Now up in the hills of Marin and scattered throughout the state, is gold of different kind.
+Now up in the hills of Marin and scattered throughout the state, is gold of a different kind.
 It still of the land, but in the form of milk and dairy products.

 Northern California has long been considered a food epicenter focusing on family owned farms producing organic product.
 The establishment of the Marin Agricultural Land Trust (MALT) helped assure that the area of Marin would continue to support farmers and green space rather than being overrun by condos.
 You can learn more about MALT here: http://www.malt.org/